Von Willebrand disease

 Von Willebrand disease (VWD) is a type of blood-clotting disorder.
 It is the most common hereditary coagulopathy in humans, affecting 1% of the population.
 An acquired form of VWD can sometimes result from other medical conditions.
 Most people with VWD have no symptoms.
 Those that do usually have bleeding of varying intensity, including repeated bruising and nosebleeds.

 VWD arises from a deficiency in the quality or quantity of von Willebrand factor (VWF), a protein required for platelet adhesion through the binding to other proteins, particularly factor VIII.
 The disease is known to affect several breeds of dogs as well as humans.
 Four types of hereditary VWD have been described, including platelet-type VWD, with VWD type 1 being the most common.
 Types 1 and 2 are inherited through an autosomal dominant pattern, meaning at least one parent must also have the disease.

 Diagnosis is typically confirmed through blood tests.
 Managing VWD includes the use of desmopressin after minor trauma or before surgery, which allows the body to release more VWF.
 The disease is named after the Finnish physician Erik Adolf von Willebrand, who first described the condition in 1926.

 Signs and symptoms

 The various types of VWD present with varying degrees of bleeding tendency, usually in the form of easy bruising, nosebleeds, and bleeding gums.
 Women may experience heavy menstrual periods and blood loss during childbirth.
+Symptoms of VWD vary depending on age, sex, and VWD type.
+In children, bruising and nosebleeds are common symptoms.
+In adults, easy bruising, heavy menstrual bleeding, and bleeding from minor wounds are more common.
+Sixty to eighty percent of people with VWD have excessive bleeding after surgery or dental extractions.

+Gastrointestinal bleeding from dilated blood vessels lining the gut (angiodysplasia) can result in severe, lifethreatening gastrointestinal bleeding.
+This most commonly occurs in seniors with type 2 or 3 VWD.

+Von Willebrand factor levels normally increase with age, so disease severity often decreases with older age.

+In women with VWD, 80% have heavy menstrual bleeding with 20% requiring removal of the uterus (hysterectomy).
+Due to its association with heavy menstrual bleeding, VWD is more commonly diagnosed in women.
+Women with VWD may also experience heavy bleeding after delivery (postpartum bleeding).

-Severe internal bleeding and bleeding into joints are uncommon in all but the most severe type, VWD type 3.
+Severe internal bleeding and bleeding into joints are rare in those with VWD, but they are more common in those with the more severe type 3 disease.
+Bleeding in the brain or spinal cord is exceedingly rare in all 3 types of VWD.